 - a.
 Required filings.
-Unless determined otherwise by order, on the date established by rule each party must file: - o An exhibit list as per Section 22; - A witness list as per Section 23; - Designation of deposition excerpts as per Section 24; - o Motions in limine as per Section 25; - Proposed topics and questions for examination of prospective jurors as per Section 26; - o In jury trials, a proposed jury charge as per Section 27:
+Unless determined otherwise by order, on the date established by rule each party must file: - o An exhibit list (Section 22); - o A witness list (Section 23); - o Designation of deposition excerpts (Section 24); - o Motions in limine (Section 25); - Proposed topics and questions for examination of prospective jurors (Section 26); - o In jury trials, a proposed jury charge (Section 27); - o In bench trials, proposed findings of fact and conclusions of law (Section 28); and - A trial memorandum of law identifying and addressing the legal propositions that are necessary to the disposition and relief sought in the case, with indication of those which aren't in dispute.

-- o In bench trials, proposed findings of fact and conclusions of law as per Section 28; and - o A trial memorandum of law identifying and addressing the legal propositions that are necessary to the disposition and relief sought in the case, with indication of those which aren't in dispute. - b.
+b.
 Court copies.
 Confer, prepare, and provide a joint trial notebook.
 Include each party's materials paired together in the order listed above.
 In civil cases, include the Joint Pretrial Order as the first item.